We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Was this helpful?

-Research has shown that web-based mental health care (i.e., telepsychology) has helped people manage many mental health conditions, including:
+Research from 2017 has shown that web-based mental health care (i.e., telepsychology) has helped people manage many mental health conditions, including:

 Still, you may be curious how different online therapy options, like BetterHelp and Talkspace, stack up against each other.